 More Than One Right Answer with Dewitt Jones

-In this new short program, Dewitt Jones reiterates to viewers the importance of viewing problems as opportunities.
+In this short program, Dewitt Jones reiterates to viewers the importance of viewing problems as opportunities.
 He reminds us that amazing solutions are possible‚ and there are always more right answers when we are open enough to see them.

 Available in French.

 - Learning Guide

 - Challenge the status quo

 - Offer new, and possibly better, ways of doing things

 $30.00 – $395.00